lavollmer/portfolio-lauradev/README.md

 # Portfolio Website Laura Dev

 This project involved working on my portfolio website with ReactJS, Vite and TailwindCSS.
-Throughout the process, I worked on various key features such as mobile responsiveness, reusable components, side navigation bar, scroll navigation, tailwindcss animation, gradient colors and much more.
+Throughout the process, I worked on various key features such as mobile responsiveness, reusable components, side navigation bar, scroll navigation, tailwindcss animation, gradient colors, dark mode funtionality and much more.

 ## Table of contents